diegomacario/Teapong/README.md

 When one encounters such a strange piece of software as Teapong, it is normal to ask: why would anyone make this?

 The answer to that question, however, is quite disappointing.
-I simply wanted to work on something that would allow me to:
+I just wanted to work on something that would allow me to:

 - Deepen my understanding of real-time rendering and the linear algebra it involves.
 - Improve my C++ and OpenGL skills.